BBC Radiophonic Workshop: Early days

 In 1957, Daphne Oram set up the Radiophonic Workshop with Desmond Briscoe, who was appointed the Senior Studio Manager with Dick Mills employed as a technical assistant.
 Much of The Radiophonic Workshop's early work was in effects for radio, in particular experimental drama and "radiophonic poems".
 Their significant early output included creating effects for the popular science-fiction serial Quatermass and the Pit and memorable comedy sounds for The Goon Show.
 In 1959, Daphne Oram left the workshop to set up her own studio, the Oramics Studios for Electronic Composition, where she eventually developed her "Oramics" technique of electronic sound creation.
 That year Maddalena Fagandini joined the workshop from the BBC's Italian Service.

-From the early sixties the Workshop began creating television theme tunes and jingles, particularly for low budget schools programmes.
-The shift from the experimental nature of the late 50s dramas to theme tunes was noticeable enough for one radio presenter to have to remind listeners that the purpose of the Workshop was not pop music.
+From the early sixties the Workshop began creating television theme tunes and jingles, particularly for low-budget schools programmes.
+The shift from the experimental nature of the late '50s dramas to theme tunes was noticeable enough for one radio presenter to have to remind listeners that the purpose of the Workshop was not pop music.
 In fact, in 1962 one of Fagandini's interval signals "Time Beat" was reworked with assistance from George Martin (in his pre-Beatles days) and commercially released as a single using the pseudonym Ray Cathode.
-During this early period the innovative electronic approaches to music in the Workshop began to attract some significant young talent including Delia Derbyshire, Brian Hodgson and John Baker, who was in fact a jazz pianist with an interest in reverse tape effects.
-Later, in 1967. they were joined by David Cain, a jazz bass player and mathematician.
+During this early period the innovative electronic approaches to music in the Workshop attracted some significant young talent including Delia Derbyshire, Brian Hodgson and John Baker, who was a jazz pianist with an interest in reverse tape effects.
+Later, in 1967, they were joined by David Cain, a jazz bass player and mathematician.

 In these early days, one criticism the Workshop attracted was its policy of not allowing musicians from outside the BBC to use its equipment, which was some of the most advanced in the country at that time not only because of its nature, but also because of the unique combinations and workflows which the Workshop afforded its composers.
 In later years this would become less important as more electronic equipment became readily available to a wider audience.